-Mean daily temperature is 27.28°C but drops to a cool 22.90°C during the month of January.
-The warmest period is between the month of October to April that reaches up to 32.8°C. In addition, an average of 5 cyclones in 3 years that normally passes through the region of concerned.
+Mean daily temperature is 26.5°C but drops to a cool 22.90°C during the month of January.
+The warmest period is between the months of October to April that reaches up to 32.8°C. In addition, an average of 5 cyclones in 3 years that normally passes through the region of concerned.